ZalarA/zalara.github.io/readme.md

 ## Noncommutative Real Algebraic Geometry

+* with <a href="https://sites.google.com/view/ssdcgaddq">S. Sun</a>: <a href="https://zalara.github.io/Papers/MatrixFejerRiesz-Interval-Point.pdf">Matrix Fejér-Riesz type theorem for a union of an interval and a point.</a>
 * <a href="https://www.sciencedirect.com/science/article/pii/S0022247X16303675">Operator Positivstellensätze for noncommutative polynomials positive on matrix convex sets</a>,
 	J. Math.
 Anal.
 Appl.
 445 (2017) 32-80. (<a href="https://zalara.github.io/Papers/OperatorPsatze.pdf">pdf</a>)
 * <a href="https://www.sciencedirect.com/science/article/pii/S0022404915003345">Matrix Fejér-Riesz theorem with gaps</a>,